-The Ultimate Guide to An Effective Social Media Recruitment Process
+The How-to Guide to Using Social Media as a Recruitment Tool

 Social media is often used by businesses to grow brand awareness as well as to promote their products and services in the best light.
 However, did you know that recruiters are also using social media for hiring?
 With millennials quickly forming the backbone of the global workforce and Gen Z jobseekers hot on their heels, targeting these two groups have been the focus of many recruiters.
 And which sites and apps do these people visit in their spare time?
 That’s right: Facebook, Twitter, and LinkedIn.